Modernising universal telecommunications services

 Access to fixed broadband is supported by the Statutory Infrastructure Provider (SIP) regime, which provides that NBN Co and other similar providers connect premises to their networks and supply wholesale services that allow retail providers to provide broadband services with peak download and upload speeds of at least 25/5 megabits per second (Mbps).

-In October 2023 the Minister for Communications launched consultation on the delivery of a modern and more fit-for-purpose Universal Service Obligation.
+In October 2023 the Minister for Communications consulted with stakeholders on the delivery of a modern and more fit-for-purpose Universal Service Obligation.

 Funding of universal telecommunications services

-As part of the consideration of fit-for-purpose arrangements for future universal telecommunications services delivery, consultation was also undertaken on sustainable long term funding of services in rural and remote areas, incorporating a review of the Regional Broadband Scheme (RBS).
+As part of the consideration of fit-for-purpose arrangements for future universal telecommunications services delivery, consultation was undertaken on sustainable long-term funding of services in rural and remote areas, incorporating a review of the Regional Broadband Scheme (RBS).

 Improved data for consideration of universal services reform